 If we were to create a different person record for every single email address on file, the agent lookup functionality would become much more difficult.
 We would need to search across multiple people records instead of it being housed within one record.

-If we were able to send mail to all addresses, or even to CC the secondary address, this would resolve a pain point for our agents and a major communication breakdown for our employees.
+If we could send mail to all addresses, or even CC the secondary address, this would resolve a pain point for our agents and a major communication breakdown for our employees.